kjvenky/cloudformation-ecs/README.md

-# Deploying Microservices with Amazon ECS, AWS CloudFormation, API Gateway and an Application Load Balancer
+# TransIn Microservices Infrastructure

 This reference architecture provides a set of YAML templates for deploying microservices to [Amazon EC2 Container Service (Amazon ECS)](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) with [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
+This is a custom stack created for TransIndia Logistics.

-You can launch this CloudFormation stack in the Singapore (AP Southeast) Region in your account:
+You can launch this CloudFormation stack in the Singapore (AP Southeast) Region in your account by clicking the below button to launch:

 [![cloudformation-launch-stack](images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-1#/stacks/new?stackName=Staging&templateURL=https://s3.amazonaws.com/transin-infra/master.yaml)

+## Rules of launching this stack for testing purposes

-## Overview
+## Infrastructure Overview

 ![infrastructure-overview](images/architecture-overview.png)